rowanthorpe/ws-repl/README.md

 ws-repl
 =======

-Arbitrary REPL in the browser using [websocketd](https://github.com/joewalnes/websocketd).
+Arbitrary REPL in a web-page using [websocketd](https://github.com/joewalnes/websocketd).

 Quick Start
 -----------